London Stansted Airport: Trains

 Stansted Airport railway station is situated in the terminal building directly below the main concourse.

 Services to London are on the Stansted Express train to and from Liverpool Street in Central London.
 This service operates every 15 minutes and the usual journey time is between 45 and 53 minutes.
 Liverpool Street is served by London Underground and the Elizabeth line, offering access throughout London.
 The Stansted Express also calls at Tottenham Hale, for the Underground's Victoria line and connections to various destinations in North London and the West End.
 Some Stansted Express services also call at Stansted Mountfitchet, Bishop's Stortford and/or Harlow Town en route to London Liverpool Street.

 CrossCountry operates an hourly service from the airport to Birmingham New Street, via Cambridge, Peterborough and Leicester.
 Greater Anglia operates services to Norwich via Cambridge.

 Buses and coaches

 Scheduled express bus or coach services which run to and from London are provided by National Express and Flibco.
 The bus station is next to the terminal building.

-Airport Bus Express operates service A21 to and from Liverpool Street Station via Stratford.
-National Express operates nearly 200 round trips a day and runs services A6 to Paddington Station typically every 30 minutes and taking 100 minutes (via Golders Green, Finchley Road, St. John's Wood, Baker Street and Marble Arch), A7 to Victoria Coach Station typically every 30 minutes and taking 115 minutes (via Bow, Mile End, Whitechapel, Southwark, and Waterloo), A8 to King's Cross Station typically every 30 minutes and taking 115 minutes (via Tottenham Hale, Shoreditch and Liverpool Street) and A9 non-stop to Stratford typically up to three times an hour and taking 50 minutes.

-National Express also runs direct coach services to the airport from Luton Airport and Heathrow, and additionally from Birmingham (11 per day), Oxford (eight per day), Norwich (ten per day), and Cambridge (11 per day).
+National Express also runs direct coach services to the airport from Luton Airport and Heathrow, and additionally from Birmingham, Oxford, Norwich, and Cambridge.

-Stansted is also the start of the Essex Airlink X30 coach service to Southend-on-Sea via Chelmsford and London Southend Airport, the X20 coach service to Colchester via Braintree and the X10 coach service to Basildon via Chelmsford, all operated hourly by First Essex.

-Local bus services operate to nearby communities, including the 510/509/508 (Harlow to Stansted via Stansted Mountfitchet, Parsonage Lane and Takeley, respectively), 7/7a (Bishops Stortford to Stansted), 133 (Braintree), and 6 (Saffron Walden), operated by Arriva.
+Essex Airlink and First Essex operate services to Southend-on-Sea, Chelmsford, London Southend Airport, Colchester, Braintree and Basildon.

+Local bus services operate to nearby communities.